-As another example, certain of our development efforts, particularly those related to our Phase 1 study of PRS-060/AZD1402, which are being conducted in Australia, are located in geographical areas that are known to be prone to certain natural disasters and weather events, including wildfires.
-In 2019 and continuing into 2020, dozens of wildfires have erupted in New South Wales, Australia, prompting the government of Australia to declare a state of emergency in November 2019.
-Should such a natural disaster occur that causes disruption to our development efforts in Australia or elsewhere, thereby impeding our ability or the ability of our collaborators to timely conduct our clinical trials, our ability to conduct our business could be severely restricted, and our business and results of operations could be adversely affected as a result.
-The extent to which the wildfires in Australia or any natural disaster may impact our results will depend on future developments, which are highly uncertain and cannot be predicted.
+As another example, certain of our development efforts, particularly those related to our phase 1 study of PRS-060/AZD1402, which was conducted in Australia, are located in geographical areas that are known to be prone to certain natural disasters and weather events, including wildfires.
+In 2019 and 2020, dozens of wildfires erupted in New South Wales, Australia, prompting the government of Australia to declare a state of emergency.
+Should such a natural disaster that causes disruption to our development efforts occur again in Australia or elsewhere, thereby impeding our ability or the ability of our collaborators to timely conduct our clinical trials, our ability to conduct our business could be severely restricted and our business and results of operations could be adversely affected as a result.
+The extent to which any natural disaster may impact our results will depend on future developments, which are highly uncertain and cannot be predicted.

-Although we carry business interruption insurance for our operations in Germany and the United States to protect us against losses or damages resulting from various disasters, we cannot assure you that our insurance coverage will be sufficient to satisfy any damages and losses.
+Although we carry insurance to protect us against some losses or damages resulting from certain types of disasters, the extent of that insurance is limited in scope and amount, and we cannot assure you that our insurance coverage will be sufficient to satisfy any damages and losses.
 If our facilities are unable to operate because of an accident or incident or for any other reason, even for a short period of time, any or all of our research and development programs may be harmed.
-Any business interruption may have a material adverse effect on our business, financial position, results of operations, and prospects
+Any business interruption may have a material adverse effect on our business, financial position, results of operations, and prospects.

-Our current operations are largely concentrated in two locations and any events affecting these locations may have material adverse consequences.
+Our current operations are largely concentrated in two locations, and any adverse events affecting these locations may have material adverse consequences on our business.

 Our current operations are carried out primarily in our facilities located in Hallbergmoos, Germany and Boston, Massachusetts.
-Any unplanned event, such as flood, fire, explosion, earthquake, extreme weather condition, medical epidemics, power shortage, telecommunication failure, or other natural or man-made accidents, or incidents that prevent us from fully utilizing our facilities in these two locations, may have a material adverse effect on our ability to operate our business, particularly on a daily basis, and have significant negative consequences on our financial and operating conditions.
+Any unplanned event, such as a flood, fire, explosion, earthquake, extreme weather condition, medical epidemic or pandemic, power shortage, telecommunication failure, or other natural or man-made accident, or an incident that prevents us from fully utilizing our facilities in these two locations, may have a material adverse effect on our ability to operate our business, particularly on a daily basis, and have significant negative consequences on our financial and operating conditions.
 Loss of access to these facilities may result in increased costs, delays in the development of our product candidates, or interruption of our business operations.
 In the event of an accident or incident at these facilities, we cannot assure you that our insurance coverage will be sufficient to satisfy any damages and losses.
 If our facilities are unable to operate because of an accident or incident or for any other reason, even for a short period of time, any or all of our research and development programs may be harmed.
-Any business interruption may have a material adverse effect on our business, financial position, results of operations, and prospects.
+Any business interruption may have a material adverse effect on our business, financial position, results of operations and prospects.